>

 • How long does temporary hair color last?

-This hair color type lasts till your next shampoo.
+This hair color type lasts till your next hair wash.

 Conclusion